pombredanne/https-github.com-z88dk-z88dk.wiki-/Home.md

 ### Supported Platforms

-The classic library supports over [90 platforms](Platform) and provides many extensions (graphics, sound etc) as well as broadly supporting the C library standard.
+The classic library supports over [100 platforms](Platform) and provides many extensions (graphics, sound etc) as well as broadly supporting the C library standard.

 ## Newlib

 The new C library aims to implement as large a subset of C11 as is reasonable on an 8-bit target.
 The library does not confine itself to the standard and adds many non-standard functions drawn from BSD and GNU, as well as libraries aiming to support text, graphics and sound among other things.
-The library is still under development but it is already extensive featuring more than 700 functions.
+The library is slowly being merged into the classic library.

 ### Supported Platforms

 The [new library](https://github.com/z88dk/z88dk/wiki/Introduction) supports a restricted number of targets, and notably doesn't (yet) support file I/O. The supported targets are: +cpm, +hbios, +rc2014, +scz180, +sms, +yaz180, +z80, +z180, +zx, +zxn